auth0/Auth0.swift/V2_MIGRATION_GUIDE.md

 ### `CredentialsManagerError` struct

 All the former enum cases are now static properties, so to switch over them you will need to add a `default` clause.
-As static properties cannot have associated values, to access the underlying `Error` for `.refreshFailed`, `.biometricsFailed`, and `.revokeFailed` use the new `cause: Error?` property.
+As static properties cannot have associated values, to access the underlying `Error` for `.renewFailed`, `.biometricsFailed`, and `.revokeFailed` use the new `cause: Error?` property.

 <details>
   <summary>Before</summary>